cml-classroom/geog4-6300-lab-6-williamhinrichs/Lab-6_regression.md

 highest explanatory power is observed in 4(42.73%), and the lowest is 6 with 0.186%.
 1,4,5,and 6 have positive effects, however, 2,3,6 have negative effects.}

+{REVISION:

+1. NDVI (\[1\]) - Direction is positive witch a miagnitude of 1.000
+    which indicates a one to one relationship, meaning the changes in the independent variable directly translate into equal changes in NDVI.
+The significance is highly significant (p\<0.001).
+This causes the model to explain 100% of the variance, which indicates the two variables are the same calculated or recorded in different ways.

+2.  max temp 2020 (\[2\]) - Direction is negative with a magnitude of
+    -0.0131, which suggets that for every 1 C increase in max temp, the NDVI increases by 0.0131. this is highly significant (p\<0.001) with high maximum temps reduce vegetation health, likely due to thermal stress in arid condiditons

+3.  min temp 2020 (\[3\]) - Direction is negative with a magnitude of
+    -0.0123, which suggets a 1 C increase in min temperature results in a 0.0123 decrease in NDVI, which is highly significant (p\<0.001).
+    Warmer minimum temperatures, potentially less cooling at night, negatively impact vegetation growth.

+4.  rainfall (\[4\]) - Direction is positive with a 9.12e-07, which
+    means for every 1mm increase in rainfall, NDVI increases by 9.12e-07 (0.000000912). even though it is small, the effect becomes noticeable over large changes in rainfall.
+Rainfall supports vegetation, and this relationship statistically is robust, but may require transformation for improved interpretability.

+5.  population (\[5\]) - Direction is positive with 1.50e-06, which
+    suggests for each additional person per square km, NDVI increases by 1.50e-06 (0.0000015), which is highly significant (p\<0.001).
+The positive association may reflrect vegetation in urban areas, but is statistically weak.

+6.  water_20_pct (\[6\]) - Direction is negative with -0.178 which for
+    every 1% increase in water pct, NDVI decreases by 0.178, which is not significant (p=0.249).
+Areas with higher water coverage have less vegetation, as expected, but this relationship is not statistically robust.

+7. Elevation (\[7\]) - Direction is positive with 0.000179 which for
+    every 1m increase in elevation, NDVI increases by 0.000179, which is highly significant (p\<0.001).
+Higher elevations may provide favorable climatic conditions for vegetation, though the effect size is relatively small.

+Rainfall and temp are key predictors with significant relationships to NDVI.
+Higher rainfall improves NDVI, but higher temps reduce it.
+Water pct is weak, which is non-significant. it indicates less vegetation in water dominated regions, but the effect is unreliable.
+High values in rainfall (0.4273) and temp models suggest these variables explain a substantial portion of the variablility in NDVI.
+The interpretation emphasizes the practical and statistical significance of each variable, as well as its relationship to NDVI.
+Using both Tidy and lapply, i see the differences with how the models are printed.
+I see with both the numbers are generally the same as well but the tidy makes it into an easily readable format.

+}

 **Question 5** *Create a multivariate regression model with the variables of interest, choosing EITHER max or min temperature (but not